-After successful recruitment and onboarding of a new employee, the next important step is to devise a plan for their education, training, and growth.
-There’s strong evidence that companies with the highest employee retention rates are the ones who invest in employment development methods.
-No wonder–being offered continuous learning, opportunities for contribution, and specialist training makes the job that much more challenging but at the same time, interesting.
-In this article, we would like to put forward a few ideas geared towards the corporate world, on how to strengthen employee’s skill sets.
+After successful recruitment and onboarding of new hires, the next important step is to devise a plan for their education, training, growth, learning, and talent development.
+There’s strong evidence that companies with the highest employee retention rates are the ones who invest in employee training and development methods.
+No wonder–being offered continuous learning through an effective training program, opportunities for contribution, and specialist training makes the job that much more challenging but at the same time, interesting and can improve employee performance.
+In this article, we would like to put forward a few ideas geared toward the corporate world, on how to strengthen employees’ skill sets outside of employee orientation.

 Employee Development Method #1 – Training

 The first one to mention must be training.
 Whether the company or human-resouce team chooses to conduct training development programs in person through workshops, focus groups, and conferences, or enroll them via eLearning, gaining new theoretical and practical knowledge lies at the bottom of employee development.
 The latter, the online method is becoming more and more popular, as it allows more flexibility than the former.

 Microlearning courses accessible through online learning platforms and learning management systems like EdApp make learning simple, accessible, and efficient.
 With state-of-the-art features such as spaced repetition, gamification, and intuitive authoring, an EdApp course or training program can be delivered anywhere at any time, leaving your employees in charge of their time management.
 With the feedback and analysis feature, EdApp also provides complex data on the employee’s performance and progress so you can check if you need to adjust your training plan.